Jul 2, 2025

 8. International Payment Solutions

-• Alipay and WeChat Pay for Chinese markets (non-negotiable for selling there)
+• Alipay and WeChat Pay for Chinese markets (essential for selling in China)

 • iDEAL for Netherlands customers (used in over 60% of Dutch online transactions)